Large-scale simultaneous inference under dependence: Discussion of consonance

 \section{Discussion of consonance}

-Firstly we formally state the definition of consonance. \begin{definition} \textbf{(Consonance)} A closed testing is \emph{consonant} if the local tests for every composite hypotheses $S\in 2^{[m]}$ are chosen in such a way that rejection of $S$ after closure implies rejection of at least one of its elementary hypothesis after closure. \end{definition}
+Firstly we formally state the definition of consonance. \begin{definition} \textbf{(Consonance)} A closed testing procedure is \emph{consonant} if the local tests for every composite hypothesis $S\in 2^{[m]}$ are chosen in such a way that rejection of $S$ after closure implies rejection of at least one of its elementary hypotheses after closure. \end{definition}

 \begin{lemma} The closed testing procedure using local test $t_{\alpha}^{(r)}$ defined in \eqref{tralpha} is consonant if and only if $r = \pm{\infty}$. \end{lemma} \begin{proof} We will prove this proposition by analyzing different $r$ case by case.
 Firstly, we show that closed testing using local test $t_{\alpha}^{(r)}$ \eqref{tralpha} is consonant when $r=\pm\infty$. \begin{enumerate} \item When $r=\infty$, note that